-This command enters the policy-map class configuration mode.
+Use this command to the Policy-map Configuration Mode.
 All the traffic that does not match the proceeding defined class will be classified as class-default.
 If the specified name of class map does not exist, no traffic is classified to the class.